 The best way to improve your health is to move more.
 Whether you want to improve your heart health, your oxygen intake, or just be more physically fit, pounding the pavement on runs will put you in the best shape of your life.

-We all know that running is one of the best calorie-burning activities out there.
-People who want to burn a lot of calories run because you’ll get significantly more burned as compared to other activities like biking or walking.
+Running is one of the best calorie-burning activities out there.
+People who want to burn a lot of calories run because you’ll burn calories more quickly as compared to other activities like biking or walking.

 Improve Your Daily Mood